 4. Stage four is spiritual communion

-This is effortless, tranquil, intuitive awareness of the Divine Self.
+This is an effortless, tranquil, intuitive awareness of the Divine Self.

 Some SUGGESTIONS FOR MEDITATION are to

-1. Become God like; purify your consciousness observing the yamas and niyamas.
+1. Become God-like; purify your consciousness by observing the Yamas and niyamas.

 non-violence, truthfulness, non-stealing, sensual control and non-possessiveness